-They are financial contracts that obligate the contracts’ buyers to purchase an asset at a pre-agreed price on a specified future date.
+These are financial contracts that obligate the contracts’ buyers to purchase an asset at a pre-agreed price on a specified future date.
 Both forwards and futures are essentially the same in their nature.
 However, forwards are more flexible contracts because the parties can customize the underlying commodity as well as the quantity of the commodity and the date of the transaction.
 On the other hand, futures are standardized contracts that are traded on the exchanges.

-They provide the buyer of the contracts the right but not the obligation to purchase or sell the underlying asset at a predetermined price.
+Options provide the buyer of the contracts the right but not the obligation to purchase or sell the underlying asset at a predetermined price.
 Based on the option type, the buyer can exercise the option on the maturity date (European options) or on any date before the maturity (American options).

-Derivative contracts that allow the exchange of cash flows between two parties.
+Swaps are derivative contracts that allow the exchange of cash flows between two parties.
 The swaps usually involve the exchange of a fixed cash flow for a floating cash flow.
 The most popular types of swaps are interest rate swaps, commodity swaps, and currency swaps.